Forest Hill School: History

 Forest Hill Comprehensive School opened in September 1956.
 It was built on the site of St. Magnus, a large house that was the home of Baron Johann Knoop from 1870 and 1900.
 In the Second World War it became a Heavy Recovery Centre, dealing with bomb damage.
 After the War it fell into disrepair.

 The School was a flagship of the London County Council's new policy of building comprehensive schools that aimed to breakdown the previous national policy of selecting children, largely on 11-plus results, to attend grammar, technical or secondary modern schools.
 It eventually grew to around 1,500 boys.

 The first head teacher was Alexander E. Howard, who was a leading national figure in technical education.
 In its early years the school attracted considerable interest from educationalists.
 The following is a report of a visit to the school in July 1957 by the American educationalist Flaud C. Wooton.

 The academic quality of the early cadre of teachers is indicated by the careers that some went on to.
 Paul Ashbee became Professor of Archaeology at the University of Anglia.
-Laurie Taylor (sociologist) taught English and Drama and went on to a distinguished career in Sociology and is for his broadcasting.
-Brian Brookes, who taught Botany, went on to become a leading naturalist, with expertise in the plants of the Scottish Highlands, and environmental consultant, being awarded the MBE in 1983 for his services to education.
-David Stanbury, who taught Biology and became the School’s third Headmaster, researched and wrote on Robert Fitzroy, the captain of HMS Beagle, on which Charles Darwin was naturalist.
-Christ’s College Cambridge holds a collection of Stanbury’s papers.
+Laurie Taylor taught English and Drama and went on to a distinguished career in Sociology and broadcasting.
+Brian Brookes, who taught botany, went on to become a leading naturalist, with expertise in the plants of the Scottish Highlands, and an environmental consultant, being awarded the MBE in 1983 for his services to education.
+David Stanbury, who taught Biology and became the School's third Headmaster, researched and wrote on Robert Fitzroy, the captain of HMS Beagle, on which Charles Darwin was naturalist.
+Christ's College Cambridge holds a collection of Stanbury's papers.
+The historian Al Richardson also taught at the school for 30 years.

 The School attracted press attention with many of its activities in the 1960s.
-In 1962, the School organised a trip to the United States, which the Daily Mirror headlined: ‘An Exceptional School … With Exceptional Boys: 76 Ambassadors from London SE23’.
-It was described as ‘a grammar, technical, commercial, central and modern school – all in one’, with one boy quoted as saying ‘None of the boys would change Forest Hill School for Eton.’
-The school also had its own film unit and produced feature length films including Twenty Four Hundred Pennies (1962) and The Custard Boys (1979) which starred pupils and staff from the school.
+In 1962, the School organised a trip to the United States, which the Daily Mirror headlined: 'An Exceptional School ...
+With Exceptional Boys: 76 Ambassadors from London SE23'.
+It was described as "a grammar, technical, commercial, central and modern school – all in one", with one boy quoted as saying "None of the boys would change Forest Hill School for Eton."
+The school also had its own film unit and produced feature-length films including Twenty Four Hundred Pennies (1962) and The Custard Boys (1979) which starred pupils and staff from the school.

-In 2016 the school was forced to cut costs by an annual £1.3m, as funding had been cut as part of a political decision at Westminster.
+In 2016 the school was forced to cut costs by an annual £1.3M, as funding had been cut as part of a political decision at Westminster.
 The school has since stabilised its financial situation.

 Current

-In 2005 the school was given Performing Arts status for its Drama, Dance, Music and Art courses and currently has a silver artsmark from the English Arts Council.
+In 2005 the school was given Performing Arts status for its Drama, Dance, Music and Art courses.
 The school has an Investors in People award, and in October 2021, it became the first school in London to receive the Stonewall School Champion Gold award.